-SHEAR TEST

-PROCEDURE: A force of 50 pounds per inch of nominal diameter of pipe per 12 inch longitudinal distance was applied over an arc of 120° and along the longitudinal dimension of the unsupported end of the two coupled lengths of pipe.
+···· - 12 SHEAR TEST LOADING FIRE COUPLING PRESSURE LAUGE 2014 diameter of pipe per 12 inch longitudinal distance was applied over an arc of 120° and along the longitudinal dimension of the unsupported end of the two coupled lengths of pipe.
 The other end of the test assembly was rigidly secured.
-A Unite-O-Matic Universal Tester, with a load cell and a recorder, was used to apply the load.
-The load was held for one hour, the test assembly was subjected to an internal hydrostatic pressure of 10 PSI during the test.
+A linite-O-Matic Universal Tester with a load cell and a recorder, was used to apply the load.
+The subjected to an internal hydrostatic pressure of /Ø PSI during the test.
 The maximum deflection of the coupling joining the two pieces of pipe was also noted.

-RESULTS:

-Maximum Coupling Deflection

-11/2" coupling no leakage

-2" coupling no leakage

-3" coupling no leakage

-4" coupling no leakage

-5" coupling no leakage

-6" coupling no leakage

-8" coupling no leakage

-10" coupling no leakage
+RESULTS: Maximum Coupling Deflection 11⁄2" coupling no leakage '2" coupling no leakage 3" coupling no leakage 4" coupling no leakage 5" coupling no leakage 6" coupling no leakage 8" coupling no leakage 10" coupling no leakage